GayathriNarayana19/pmuv3_plugin/README.md

         make

-STEP 4: Copy libperf.a and libapi.a to the perf_cycle_codes directory
+STEP 4: Copy libperf.a and libapi.a to the pmuv3_plugin directory